 Depreciation is a fixed cost, because it recurs in the same amount per period throughout the useful life of an asset.
 Depreciation cannot be considered a variable cost, since it does not vary with activity volume.
 However, there is an exception.
-If a business employs a usage-based depreciation methodology, then depreciation will be incurred in a pattern that is more consistent with a variable expense.
+If a business employs a usage-based depreciation methodology, then depreciation will be incurred in a pattern that is more consistent with a variable cost.

 For example, a logging machine is depreciated based on the number of hours that it is used, so that depreciation expense will vary with the number of trees cut.
 If these trees are then sold to generate revenue, then it can be said that the related depreciation behaves more like a variable cost than a fixed cost.
 However, usage-based depreciation systems are not commonly used, so in most cases depreciation cannot be considered a variable cost.